Globally Intelligent Adaptive Finite-/Fixed- Time Tracking Control for Strict-Feedback Nonlinear Systems via Composite Learning Approaches: Globally composite neural FnT/FxT controllers without input nonlinearities

-According to the FxT stability theory in \cite{fxt1,fxt_own}, the proof is completed. \end{proof} \begin{remark} If we set ${H_i}\left( {{{\bar \rho }_i}} \right) = 1$, the control strategies we designed can be adopted to address the case where the boundaries of the uncertain terms are unknown. \end{remark}
+\begin{theorem} Considering the uncertain strict-feedback system (1), the compensation system (63), the prediction errors and modified F-FxT SPEM (74) or (78), the virtual control law and controller (72) or (76), the adaptive laws (73) or (77), all signals in the closed-loop system are globally F-FxT bounded, and the tracking error tends to an arbitrarily small domain near zero for fast fixed time. \end{theorem} \begin{remark} If we set ${H_i}\left( {{{\bar \rho }_i}} \right) = 1$, the control strategies we designed can be adopted to address the case where the boundaries of the uncertain terms are unknown. \end{remark}